 What is today’s Wordle answer?

-Happy New Year!
-The answer to the January 1 (1292) Wordle is NERVE.
+Hey, this is for you.
+The answer to the January 22 (1313) Wordle is REACH.

 Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.